 It is our intention that the reading curriculum at St Paul’s CE Primary inspires and engages children to develop knowledge of books and authors, key reading skills and ‘a love’ of reading and books which they will rely on throughout their lives.
 Through promoting a love of reading, children are encouraged to become lifelong readers and to see that reading can evoke feelings of wonder, intrigue, transporting them to other worlds and times and enhancing their knowledge about a range of topics and themes.

+From Year 2 to Year 6, guided reading sessions are with the whole class using the same text.
+Whole class texts have been specifically selected for each year group and term as they link to the wider curriculum of that year group.
 Comprehension lessons, as part of the English blocks and in stand-alone lessons, focus on building independence and collaboration, identifying question types and learning the coinciding steps-to-success.
 Following the national curriculum, the reading curriculum progresses clearly throughout the year groups as the focus develops from simple retrieval skills to well-developed inference and explanation.

 At St Paul’s, our reading curriculum is incorporated into all lessons as children use their skills taught in comprehension to retrieve, infer and explain key information in subjects such as history, geography and science.
 It is our aim that the books we read represent the diversity in our school, our community and the UK today, linking our children’s heritages and cultural experiences wherever possible and enabling children to see themselves in the books that we both study and read for enjoyment.